-Physical therapy usually begins about 2 weeks after surgery.
-It may last 2-6 months.
+Physical therapy most often begins about 2 weeks after surgery.
+It may last 2 to 6 months.
 You will need to limit your activity and movement while your knee mends.
 Your physical therapist will give you an exercise program to help you build strength in your knee and avoid injury.

 - Staying active and building strength in the muscles of your legs will help speed your recovery.